 It took me a while to finish it because I wanted to make sure I was absorbing everything out of it

-With lots of studies and authors mentioned, Attached gives me the impression of a book I can trust
+With lots of studies and authors mentioned, the Attached gives me the impression of a book I can trust

 Many good examples and great charts.